johanp0308/portafolio_pachon/README.md

 # Portafolio Web Project
 Portfolio, to save and create resumes

+To test my code you must install special dependencies for it to work

 ## JSON-server installation

 To install json-server in the project, we must have node, if we do not have it we can use the following tool to install Node and install npm.